ElektrikAkar/jekyll-thema-test/docs/3_using/3_individual_classes.md

 ### Battery

-The Battery class represent a ‘container’.
+The Battery class represent a _container_.
 It has one module (which has all cells connected to it), an inverter to convert the variable DC voltage to a fixed AC voltage, and an HVAC cooling system.

 In most ways it behaves like a module, and most functions are direct pass-throughs (i.e. simply invoked on the Module).
 Note in particular that the getI() and getV() functions return the values of the Module, i.e. the (variable) DC voltage and DC current.
 This must be so because Battery is a type of StorageUnit, so e.g. we must be able to charge at a given current to a given voltage (and if getV returns the constant AC voltage, then the charge will never stop).